kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 ### _Porting a complex library is really hard!_

 This is something I learned from the [Apache Parquet](https://parquet.apache.org/) ecosystem.
-Parquet is an incredibly complex format with scores of encodings, compressions, and types, including nested types.
-Pure-JavaScript implementations have been attempted over the years ([1](https://github.com/ironSource/parquetjs), [2](https://github.com/kbajalc/parquets)), but all that I know of have been abandoned.
+Parquet is an incredibly complex file format with scores of encodings, compressions, and types, including nested types.
+Pure-JavaScript implementations have been attempted over the years ([1](https://github.com/ironSource/parquetjs), [2](https://github.com/kbajalc/parquets)), but all have been abandoned.
 It's no surprise either that endless subtle bugs requiring a deep understanding of the underlying data format would make the work brutal and lead to project burnout.
 Writing a stable JS implementation would be a massive investment.